 Grab a bite at some of these acclaimed eateries after a bit of house hunting:

-- Short Leash Hotdogs — Gourmet hotdogs served on naan.
+- Short Leash Hotdogs — Gourmet hotdogs served on naan bread

-Phoenix is also one of the few cities to have professional sports teams in the four major sports.
-Can’t think of them all?
-They include:
+Phoenix is also one of the few cities to have professional sports teams in all major sports, they include:

 - Arizona Cardinals — NFL